komandar/nginx-php-docker/README.md

 **Releasing**

-When releasing this project, cut a new GitHub tag/release that simply iterates the number (eg: v4, v5, v6...).
+When releasing this project, cut a new GitHub tag/release that includes the php version and iterates the release number (eg: 8.1-v4, 8.1-v5, 8.1-v6...).
 We won't use semver here for simplicity when tagging images.

 ### Building New Versions